LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 If you change the stored procedure signature, the `fhir-persistence-schema` does not automatically drop the prior stored procedure and signature, and the stored procedure MUST be dropped manually.

 ## Managing GRANTS

 The Db2 data definition secures data access using `GRANT` predicates.
 To update or change, use the `--grant-to` predicate to apply the grants.

 If a grant is removed from the Java code, a manual process must be followed to remove or change the grant for the corresponding tables, procedures and variables.

+# Testing migrations

+We currently have two migration tests in place; one for Apache Derby which runs with the Maven build and one for Db2 which runs as part of the CI pipeline.

+With each release of the IBM FHIR Server, these tests should be expanded to cover [at least] the migrations from the previous version.

+## Testing migrations with Apache Derby

+The `fhir-persistence-schema` project includes a single DerbyMigrationTest.
+Currently, this test invokes a copy of the FhirSchemaGenerator that was extracted from version 4.0.1 of the `fhir-persistence-schema` project and added directly to the package.

+This was necessary because version 4.0.1 of the fhir-persistence-schema cli doesn't support deploying schemas for Apache Derby.
+However, starting with 4.1.0, we should use the released cli jar to deploy the previous versions of the schema.
+This will ensure the validity of the test and improve maintainability.

+## Testing migrations with IBM Db2
+The `fhir-install` module contains scripts for building Docker containers of the IBM FHIR Server and IBM Db2 and, optionally, bringing them up via `docker-compose`.
+When releasing new versions of the IBM FHIR Server, the `SCHEMA_VERSION` variable should be updated within `fhir-install/docker/copy-dependencies-db2-migration.sh` in order to test migrations from the previously released version of the `fhir-persistencne-schema` module.

 ## References
 - [Git Issue: Document the schema migration process on the project wiki #270](https://github.com/IBM/FHIR/issues/270)